2024-25 Edition

 John H. Smith, Ph.D.
 Princeton University, Professor Emeritus of German; Comparative Literature; Culture and Theory; Religious Studies (18th- and 19th-century literature and intellectual history, literary theory)

 Rei Terada, Ph.D.
-Boston University, Director of Critical Theory and Professor of Comparative Literature; Culture and Theory (theory, poststructuralism, nineteenth- and twentieth-century poetry)
+Boston University, Professor Emerita of Comparative Literature; Culture and Theory (theory, poststructuralism, nineteenth- and twentieth-century poetry)

 Keith Topper, Ph.D.
 University of California, Los Angeles, Associate Professor of Political Science; Culture and Theory (political theory, critical theory, poststructuralism, theories of power, language and politics, theory and politics of interpretation, politics of culture, philosophy of the social sciences)